 In addition, a lot of today’s franchise buyers are expecting to get excited about the franchise opportunities they find.
 Like really excited.

-Finally, some of my clients have unrealistic income expectations.
+Finally, some of my clients have unrealistic expectations income.
 Especially when it comes to replacing their incomes quickly.
 Let’s discuss all three.

 The Business-in-a-Box Mentality